 GL Data Dump

-Paste your Pastel GL Detailed Ledger export — all modules read from this
+Upload your Pastel GL Detailed Ledger export — all modules read from this

 ℹ️